-Over the last 16 years I’ve trained more clients in London with type 2 diabetes than I can remember.
+Over the last 20 years I’ve trained more clients in London with type 2 diabetes than I can remember.
 Every personal trainer should have at least a basic knowledge of the causes and consequences of type 2 diabetes, how to train a diabetic client, and how best to advise someone with type 2 diabetes on how to optimise their nutrition.

 Exercise for diabetics

 If you’re a client with type 2 diabetes you are unlikely to be super-fit and ready for intensive exercise from the outset, so all the same rules apply to a diabetic as they would to any unfit client.
 I focus on moderate exercise in the first few sessions, focusing on a balance between cardiovascular exercise (for healthy heart and lungs) and resistance exercise (to build lean muscle mass and burn fat).

 The key thing to watch out for with type 2 diabetics is exercise-induced hypoglycaemia.
 This is when the client’s blood sugar falls to dangerously low levels, and symptoms range from dizziness, extreme fatigue, anxiety, loss of co-ordination, nausea, and eventually loss of consciousness.
 In extreme cases the client can lapse into a coma.
 Would all personal trainers know what to do in this situation?
 Or better still, prevent it happening in the first place?

 The cause of this rapid drop in blood sugar is often that the client has not eaten for many hours prior to the workout, and/or has recently taken their diabetes medication, usually metformin.
 This drug decreases the amount of glucose released by the liver, and boosts insulin production by the pancreas.
 If the client exercises too soon after taking these meds, which can be anything up to 2 hours before exercise, blood sugar levels will be too low.
 The muscles and the brain will both be starved of crucial glucose in this situation, with the effects listed above.